Valeriia Olianovskaia

-Valeriia Olianovskaia (also spelt as Valeriya Olyanovskaya, Waleria Olianowska; born 12 March 2001) is a Russian-born Polish tennis player.
+Valeriia Olianovskaia (also spelt as Valeriya Olyanovskaya, Waleria Olianowska; born 12 March 2001) is a Russian-born Polish former tennis player.

-Olianovskaia has career-high WTA rankings of 553 in singles, achieved on 4 December 2023, and 792 in doubles, set on 3 October 2022.
+She reached career-high WTA rankings of 553 in singles and 792 in doubles.

+Her last appearance on the circuit was in October 2024.

+Career highlights

 Olianovskaia made her WTA Tour main-draw debut at the 2021 WTA Poland Open, after she received a wildcard into the singles tournament.
 She lost to Anna Bondár in the first round.